pinyuko/azure-rest-api-specs/documentation/restler/QuickStart.md

 Some common reasons for failures are:
-- The request body may contain values that must be customized for your environment, for example a "tenantId" or a reference to another resource in your environment.
+- The request body may contain values that must be customized for your environment, for example a `tenantId` or a reference to another resource in your environment.

 If there are operations that were not attempted, that happens when RESTler has determined that these operations depend on some other operation, perhaps indirectly, that failed.